 - Your oil boiler engineer is 100% confident this is the fault

-- There’s no other major parts that need replacing
+- There are no other major parts that need replacing

-Having 2-3 major parts replaced can soon stack up.
-And if your boiler is old, it makes much more sense to get a quote for a new one.
+Replacing 2-3 essential components can add up quickly.
+And if your boiler is old, it makes much more sense to spend money on a replacement boiler than endless repairs.

 Thanks for reading our 5-minute guide to oil boilers that aren’t firing up.

 We’ve created a boiler fault finding guide here.
 Feel free to bookmark it in case you have any problems in the future.